MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- A General Framework for Auditing Differentially Private Machine Learning. [[paper]](https://arxiv.org/abs/2210.08643)
+  - Fred Lu, Joseph Munoz, Maya Fuchs, Tyler LeBlond, Elliott Zaresky-Williams, Edward Raff, Francis Ferraro, Brian Testa. *NeurIPS 2022*
+  - Key Word: Auditing Differential Privacy.
+  - <details><summary>Digest</summary> We present a framework to statistically audit the privacy guarantee conferred by a differentially private machine learner in practice.
+While previous works have taken steps toward evaluating privacy loss through poisoning attacks or membership inference, they have been tailored to specific models or have demonstrated low statistical power.
+Our work develops a general methodology to empirically evaluate the privacy of differentially private machine learning implementations, combining improved privacy search and verification methods with a toolkit of influence-based poisoning attacks.

 - Differentially Private Deep Learning with ModelMix. [[paper]](https://arxiv.org/abs/2210.03843)
   - Hanshen Xiao, Jun Wan, Srinivas Devadas.